 Africans in India: From Slaves to Generals and Rulers

-Today, about 50,000 to 70,000 Sidis are scattered across a country of 1.2 billion people.
-The vast majority of Sidis are Muslims, a few are Christians or Hindus.
-The latter stand apart because they do not fit into the very strict Hindu caste system.
-Some Sidi settlements, organized as separate communities, have the status of "scheduled tribes," which offers a modicum of affirmative action programs.
+Today, about 50,000 to 70,000 Sidis are scattered across India.
+Some Sidi settlements, organized as separate communities, have the status of "scheduled tribes," which offers some affirmative action programs.
 Depending on where they live, Sidis speak Hindi, Urdu, Gujarati, Konkani, or other local languages.
 Education, the need to maintain their distinctive culture and have a strong leadership are some of the priorities expressed by various Sidi groups.